 ” An animal to me is not a meal, but a living being.
 Vegetarianism could solve most of the tragedy of hunger in the world.”

 What were the remarkable achievements that made him a ultra running legend?
 They were many, but one race solidified his mythical image…The Ultra Trail Mont Blanc.

 Then, from the extremes of the alpine mountains to the desert, Marco Olmo further etched his name deep into the ultra running legends’ history book.
-The Marathon Des Sable is a 240km, self sufficient, week long stage race in the baking Saharan desert of Morocco.
+The Marathon Des Sable is a 240km, self-sufficient, week-long stage race in the baking Saharan desert of Morocco.
 Marco Olmo has completed the event numerous times.
 Three times finishing in 3rd place, the last of those being when he was 51.
 He also finished the Badwater Marathon in 2001, aged 53.
-His wife, Renata, beside him in his every endeavour, supporting him with a peck on the cheek at each checkpoint, and waiting in angst to see him at the next.
+His wife, Renata, beside him in his every endeavor, supporting him with a peck on the cheek at each checkpoint, and waiting in angst to see him at the next.
 Each time her trial as long and as painful as his.

-His impressive race resume also include the following:
+His impressive race resume also includes the following:

 2005 (57) Cro Magnon Race Italy-France, 1st / Ultra Trail Mont Blanc France, 3rd